Olight H1R Nova Flashlight Review

 User Interface and Operation

 There’s a single [black large flat silicone] switch on the head of the H1R.
-I like this switch, particularly compared to switches like in the Baton series – it’s much easier to actuate.
+I like this switch, particularly compared to switches like those in the Baton series – it’s much easier to actuate.
 It’s also less likely to accidentally actuate, which is great for pocket carry.

 State Action Result